IoT Supply Chain Management: It’s Time for Growth and Change

 The smart home solutions market is continuously punctuated by consumer demand.
 While in other industries, companies may be able to drive consumer demand to a specific feature or design, this is not the case for smart home solutions.

-The good news is smart home manufacturers are listening and paying attention to consumer demand, supply chain challenges and market forces.
-Even more encouraging is that while there are numerous market forces impacting connected home solutions, half of our survey respondents say they are listening to customer demand when developing their strategies and products.
+The good news is smart home manufacturers are listening and paying attention to consumer demand, supply chain challenges, and market forces.
+Even more encouraging is that while there are numerous market forces impacting connected home solutions, many of our survey respondents say they are listening to consumer demand when developing their strategies and products.
+More than six in 10 (63%) said easy and reliable connectivity will be the most important factor to the success of their solution, while 43% said the same of interoperability.

 Paramount to the success of these approaches to strategy and product development is remembering previous lessons with the electronics component shortage during the IoT boom.
 It's critical that manufacturers look to developing partnerships with supply chain management solutions providers that have the people, processes and technology to turn disruption into opportunity for their IoT ecosystem.

-The pandemic has forced companies to rethink logistics, partnerships, supplier relationships and the importance of supply chain resilience.
-When done right, these three cornerstones of a successful supply chain give companies the tools, network and confidence to remain flexible and responsive to whatever disruption occurs, whether that's a pandemic, a component shortage, labor slowdowns or shifts in consumer demand.
+The pandemic has also been a turning point for supply chains across all industries and regions.
+It forced companies to rethink logistics, partnerships, supplier relationships, and the importance of supply chain resilience.
+When done right, these three cornerstones of a successful supply chain give companies the tools, network, and confidence to remain flexible and responsive to whatever disruption occurs — whether that's a pandemic, a component shortage, labor slowdowns, or shifts in consumer demand.

-The key now lies with companies to firmly remember the 2020 pandemic and how it has shaped today and what it means for tomorrow.
+The key now lies with companies to firmly remember the lessons of the pandemic, how they have shaped the industry today, and what they mean for tomorrow.